endformdev/docs/src/content/docs/explanation/custom-reporters.md

 ---
-title: Custom Playwright Reporters
+title: Custom Playwright reporters
 description: Using custom playwright reports with endform
 sidebar:
   order: 3
 ---

-## Custom Playwright Reporters in Endform
+## Custom Playwright reporters in Endform

 Endform fully supports Playwright's custom reporter functionality.
 You can use all standard Playwright reporter configurations and methods to create custom reports for your test runs.